Reading Time: 8 Minutes

 Although there are many benefits in treating glaucoma with a CBD supplement, there are a few side effects to be on the lookout for:

 - Changes in appetite

 If your dog experiences any of these side effects, be sure to pay a visit to your local veterinarian as soon as possible to help manage the pain and for treatment.

 It's important to keep in mind that glaucoma occurs in most dogs in the ages between 3 and 7 and older.
 Most puppies or dogs under the age of 2 rarely get the condition.

-How to Treat Your Dog with CBD Oil?
+9. How To Treat Your Dog With CBD Oil?

 Once your veterinarian has prescribed CBD oil for your dog, there are two ways your dog can take in the CBD oil: orally by the mouth under the tongue or by consuming dog treats.

 Research shows that the best way to administer the CBD oil is under the tongue.
 Although it may not be the easiest way, when CBD oil is administered under the tongue, the CBD oil is absorbed much more easily and quickly into your dog's system, offering faster relief and ease from the pain from the symptoms.